samokhodkin/whippet-db/README.md

 * **Thread safety** is currently implemented via an optional coarse-grained synchronization with one lock per whole database.

+## What Whippet DB is not

+* Not a distributed database.
+It may be used only inside a single process.

+* Not highly concurrent: its performance doesn't scale with more threads because of a single lock per database.

+* It doesn't provide response time guarantee, especially in journaling mode

+* It's doesn't save space.
+The average overhead is 20-25 bytes/key for fixed-size data, and 80-100 bytes/key for variable-size data.
+This will be improved in next releses, but not much.

 ## Setup

 Maven dependency